15 Formative and Summative Evaluation

 Concept maps, Readiness Assessment Tests (RATs), early feedback on drafts (projects, papers), assignments, short quizzes, discussion boards, assessments on single concepts, journals, etc.

-Summative assessments are directed towards the major outcomes (competencies/goals) that should be attained at the end of the course or unit.
+Summative assessments are directed toward the major outcomes (competencies/goals) that should be attained at the end of the course or unit.
 Summative assessments in higher education are often a high point/percentage of the overall course grade.
 Designers and educators can use the summative data collected to determine if the course meets the learning goals/competencies.
-Students can use the summative assessment score to reflect on their learning experience.
+Students can use the summative assessment score to reflect on their learning experiences.

 Examples of Summative assessments:

-Mid-term or final exams, final papers, end of unit/chapter tests, final projects, etc.
+Mid-term or final exams, final papers, end-of-unit/chapter tests, final projects, etc.

 License

-Teaching Online: Course Design, Delivery, and Teaching Presence Copyright © by Analisa McMillan.
+Teaching Online: Course Design, Delivery, and Teaching Presence Copyright © 2020 by Analisa McMillan.
 All Rights Reserved.

 Share This Book